 Mistake #3: Not addressing the weakness of your case

 We all have blind spots to our own problems or weaknesses.
 Most people don’t have the level of self awareness needed to identify and address the personal shortcomings that might have caused a denial of benefits.
 It is hard to be objective with your own situation.
 This problem is not just limited to disability claimants — it applies to anyone who represents themselves, including lawyers!
 This is why the courts frown upon lawyers who try to represent themselves, friends or family members.

 Identifying and addressing the weaknesses with our clients’ claims is one of the most important things we do when taking over the appeals.
 The most common case weaknesses are facts that support the argument that you didn’t do all you could to to stay at work or to engage in recommended medical treatment.
 These weaknesses get overlooked because most people believe they did all they could, or have excuses for why they didn’t follow certain medical recommendations.

-Mistake #4: Not understanding the late applications and minimum qualifying period rules
+Mistake #4: Not understanding the rules for late applications and minimum qualifying periods

 Not understanding your minimum qualifying period (MQP) or whether your claim is considered a “late application” is a common mistake that results in denial.